mmistakes/jekyll-theme-hpstr/README.md

 # Blog at hezby.com
 This is open source blog.
-Created with [jekyl](https://github.com/jekyll/jekyll) a platform for blogging.
+Created with [jekyl](https://github.com/jekyll/jekyll), an open source platform for blogging.
 Theme by [hpstr](https://github.com/mmistakes/hpstr-jekyll-theme).
+Enjoy.